Average

 How does Arts at the Capitol Theater Magnet School (act) rank in CT?

-Arts at the Capitol Theater Magnet School (act) is ranked #514 out of 990 schools in CT.
+Arts at the Capitol Theater Magnet School (act) ranks #642 of 990 schools in CT.

 What is Arts at the Capitol Theater Magnet School (act)'s MySchoolScout rating?

-Arts at the Capitol Theater Magnet School (act) has a composite rating of 6.2 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Arts at the Capitol Theater Magnet School (act) has a current MySchoolScout rating of 5.5 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Arts at the Capitol Theater Magnet School (act)?